Skip to contents

 #> 6 1432 0.2721408

 The respondent-level output keeps the original data and appends a weights column along with a unified ranking column.
+To combine our bias-correction weights with survey weights, users can simply create a new variable that multiplies both weights.

 out_weights$results |>